South India: Etymology

-South India is also known as Peninsular India, and has been known by several other names too.
+"South India" is also known as "Peninsular India" indicating its location in a peninsula surrounded by water on three sides.
 The term "Deccan", referring to the area covered by the Deccan Plateau that covers most of peninsular India excluding the coastal areas, is an anglicised form of the Prakrit word dakkhiṇa derived from the Sanskrit word dakshiṇa meaning south.
-Carnatic, derived from "Karnāḍ" or "Karunāḍ" meaning high country, has also been associated with South India.
+Carnatic, derived from "Karnāḍ" or "Karunāḍ" meaning black country, has also been associated with South India.

 History

-Historical references

-Historical South India has been referred to as Deccan, a prakritic derivative of an ancient term 'Dakshiṇa' or Dakshinapatha.
-The term had geographical as well as the geopolitical meaning and was mentioned as early as Panini (500 BCE).